important

-Drought is Happening in Vermont Now
+Drought in Vermont

 Vermont is in a severe drought.
 If you are on a private water system (well or spring), these are the types of systems that are more likely to fail or run out of water: